Internal Funding Opportunities

 Project funding for young scientists

 The Faculty of Medicine offers young scientists the opportunity to gain experience in the independent handling of research projects within the scope of a thematically and time-limited funding.
 With a total of up to 60,000 euros, the Medical Faculty supports research project proposals, selected in a competitive, expert-based procedure.
-The application of one’s own position (comparable DFG-standard) is possible.

 It is expected that, following this initial funding, the results of the research work are published and researchers are able to apply for subsequent external funding.